 System and data security is increasingly important.
 In order to protect your information, you may want to not allow guest access to KeyReporter.
 This article talks about how you can do this while still easily allowing authenticated access to your users.
 Using this guide you can provide the same service, and indeed more customized settings if desired, while increasing system security.
 Consider that if you Embed KeyReporter objects in other websites, disabling Guest access will cause that to stop working.
 You may consider a hybrid approach in such a case, where Guest has very limited features and users must log in to see more options and data.

 In KeyConfigure -> Windows -> Admin Access open up the KeyReporter Guest Account and uncheck the "Account is enabled" box.
 This will force hits to the website to go to the login page.
-It is important that you are updated to 126.96.36.199 to fully enforce this, which will also remove the Guest button from the login screen.

 We now want to create a special reference account for most users to simulate the guest level of access while still requiring authentication.
 Right click on the Public Role and Duplicate it.
 You can call the copy something like "Authenticated Guests".
 By default it will have the Guest settings, but you can now fully customize how you want users to experience KeyReporter.
 The main settings of interest are at the bottom under KeyReporter Privileges.
 Some setting under other sections will also be relevant depending on what you want users to do.
 Some of these are self explanatory, other are a bit more obscure when you're not familiar with the deep features of the software, and some are not yet implemented.
 Please experiment with a test account to see how things interact, and contact support for questions and a deeper exploration of the options.